Cozy Peach Kitchen

 Step by step instructions

-Steps 1 through 4 to make monster cookies
+Steps 1 through 4 to make monster cookies.

 Scoop of cookie dough with orange M&M on white parchment paper

-To make 12 cookies, use a 2-ounce cookie scoop to measure out 6 cookies on the baking sheet.
+• To make 12 cookies, use a 2-ounce cookie scoop to measure out 6 cookies on the baking sheet.
 Leave at least 2 inches between each cookie.
-Bake at 350F for 11-13 minutes, until golden around the edges.
-The center should appear soft but not raw.

-To make 24 cookies, measure out twelve 2 tablespoon-sized cookies.
+• To make 24 cookies, measure out twelve 2 tablespoon-sized cookies.
 Bake at 350F for 9-11 minutes.

 Expert tips and recipe FAQ

 • Add-ins: This recipe uses a total of 2 cups of add-ins (crushing the pretzels reduces them to ½ cup).
-Feel free to try an equal amount of different ingredients like chopped nuts, white chocolate chips, etc.
+Feel free to try an equal amount of different ingredients like chopped nuts, white chocolate chips, etc. Just make sure that the total add-ins adds up to about 2 cups.

-• Puffiness: These are super puffy cookies with almost underdone insides.
+• Puffiness: These are super puffy monster cookies with almost underdone insides.
 For a flatter cookie with more uniform baking, press the cookie dough into a disk instead of leaving as a scoop.

 Are these monster cookies gluten-free as written?